block/goose/docs/quickstart.md

 You will see the Goose prompt `G❯`:

 ```
-G❯ type your instructions here exactly as you would tell a developer.
+G❯ type your instructions here exactly as you would speak to a developer.
 ```

 Now you are interacting with Goose in conversational sessions - think of it like you're giving directions to a junior developer.
 The default toolkit allows Goose to take actions through shell commands and file edits.
 You can interrupt Goose with `CTRL+D` or `ESC+Enter` at any time to help redirect its efforts.